Dre Campbell Farm

 Plants with visible signs of blossom end rot require higher levels of calcium to prevent the problem from recurring.
 Therefore, mixing in some fire pit ashes after soil testing could be beneficial in this case, as they contain calcium.

-7. Prevents Frost Damage
+7. Helps Prevent Frost Damage

 To protect your plants from frost damage, try applying a light dusting of wood ash over them.
 The mineral salts it contains can help lower the freezing point of water without causing damage to the plant’s tissues.